coursephd/PostgreSQL/03ReportDetails.md

 Rasa-aushadhi analysis
 Write-up for the Vrikka Roga,
 Create background data for Vrikka Roga
-Time variable use for the distance calculations, correction of N for the distance calculations
+Time variable use for the distance calculations, correction of N for the distance calculations [Done, the Tableau visual is also built]
 Disease-disease difference duration -- display Primary / Secondary relation additional visual
-Main disease and secondary disease [xx<11>.0] - create bigger group to identify classification
+Main disease and secondary disease [xx<11>.0] - create bigger group to identify classification [Partly done]

 Calculate DALY scores for diseases -- use as a pseudo endpoint
 ComorBidity analysis based on the office laptop